 My practice is focused on the relationships between drawing, painting and sculpture and draws from architectural theory to explore the permeabilities between the body, complex emotional states and archictectural spaces.
 I am interested in the sculptural idea of the room as a container or vessel which objects and emotions can pour in and out of, and drain leak or overflow.

-My work is often influenced by a complex mixture of literature, architectural theory and politics.
+My work is often influenced by a complex mixture of literature, architectural theory and politics but also a narrative thread runs within it which pieces it all together.

 My literary influences are varied, but I am interested in the gothic and surreal, for example; Edgar Allen Poe, Kafka, JG Ballard, Chekhov and William Golding.

 I begin a new series of work by firstly reading, researching or writing a story around my ideas.
-The work is usually situated in a mixture of architectural spaces, ranging from domestic interiors to transient spaces and public architectural forms.
-Based on these interior worlds that I create within these spaces I then begin to make sculptural objects that I draw, paint, photograph, collage and print.
+The work can often be situated in a mixture of architectural spaces, ranging from domestic interiors to transient spaces and public architectural forms.
+Based on these interior worlds that I create within these spaces I then begin to make sculptural objects, take photographs and draw, paint, print and collage from my original explorations.
+This process usually culminates in installations.

-The fetish like objects and drawings that I make inhabit a dark architectural space that uses ideas of “apotropaic” (protective) folklore that can defend, protect and constrain the body.
+The fetish like objects and drawings that I make inhabit a blend of architectural spaces that use ideas of “apotropaic” (protective) folklore that can defend, protect and constrain the body.